JarrenToh/Wine-Supplychain-Blockchain/README.md

   10. removeWineBatch: This function is used to remove a product from the smart contract and the wineBatchStorage array.
 It takes in one parameter - the product ID - and requires that the current owner is the sender.
 The function removes the product from the productContract and wineBatchStorage array and emits the wineBatchRemoved event.

-  11. returnWineBatch: This function is used to return a batch of wine to the previous owner and update its ownership and contract details.
-It takes in one parameter - the product ID.
-The ownerOnly modifier ensures that only the contract owner can execute this function.
-The function first checks whether the product has been received before it can be returned.
-Then, it updates the ownership and contract details of the product to the previous owner and contract address, respectively.
-It also sets the previous owner and contract address as the current owner and contract address, respectively, and transfers the product price to the current owner's address.
-Finally, it emits the returnedWine event.

 ### Wholesaler.sol

   1. constructor(Product productAddress, GoodsDistributor goodsDistributorAddress): This is the constructor function of the Wholesaler contract that initializes the productContract and goodsDistributorContract variables with the addresses of the deployed Product and GoodsDistributor contracts respectively.
 The owner variable is also set to the address of the sender.